 About me

-During my tenure as a MANAGE Fellow at the National Institute of Agricultural Extension Management (MANAGE), India, I undertook research on Extension and Advisory Services and undertook value chain analysis in the agricultural sector from a systems perspective for policy advocacy..
+As a MANAGE Fellow at the National Institute of Agricultural Extension Management, India, I researched Extension and Advisory Services, conducting value chain analyses to inform policy advocacy.